openstack/api-site/openstack-api-programming/openstack-api-programming.md

 	$ curl -d '{"passwordCredentials": {"username": "joe", "password": "shhh"}}' -H "Content-type: application/json" http://localhost:5000/v2.0/tokens

-.. note :: For a cloud like TryStack running diablo, the command also requires
+Note: For a cloud provider running Diablo, the command also requires

 * **joe** &mdash; your username, replace **joe** without your username, unless it is **joe**.
 * **shhh** &mdash; the password for your OpenStack account, please do not use **shhh**.